-Frankie Bowen, MA, PSC, LPC, NCC • frankie.bowen@indwes.edu
+Frankie Bowen, MA, PSC, LPC, NCC · frankie.bowen@indwes.edu

-Professor Bowen earned his MA in School counseling at IWU in 2017 and a BA in counselor in Ohio focusing on development of a comprehensive school housing program for the district.
+Professor Bowen earned his MA in School counseling at IWU in 2017 and a BA in Addictions Counseling from IWU in 2012.
+Professor Bowen works daily as a school counselor in Ohio focusing on development of a comprehensive school housing program for the district.
 In addition, he also owns a private practice in Northwest Ohio, which has expanded to over two locations.
 Professor Bowen is passionate about working with couples and men in private practice.